puhalskib/yt-subscription-terminal/README.md

                         fetch videos only from a certain profile (default: def)
 ```

-Add an alias for the script for often usage.
+Add an alias in your bashrc for frequent usage.

 ```bash
 alias yts="/home/ben/scripts/yt-subscription-terminal/sub_term.py"